CarlieHamilton/KidsWorld/carlieREADME.md

 - Provide User stories for your App.
 - Provide Wireframes for your App.
 - Describe the way tasks are allocated and tracked in your project.

-- Discuss how Agile methodology is being implemented in your project.
+## Discuss how Agile methodology is being implemented in your project.

-Scrum, stand up - did yesterday/today/any obstacles feature driven development test driven development deploying early, changing requirements if necessary
+Although we were only a team of two, we implemented numerous agile methodologies in our workflow.

+We broke down our user stories, and then integrated them into tasks on our trello kanban board (see the trello screenshot section).

+We worked closely together, often utilizing pair programming, and we marked this time off on our trello boards as both working on the task.
+We also worked in daily sprints, utilising our trello board to track these sprints.

+We participated in the classroom-wide stand up, which meant that we also together went through what we did the previous day, our goal for that day's sprint, and any obstacles that we were facing.

+Our coding focused on feature driven development, aligning with our user stories, and we used [unit testing](https://github.com/BlueCodeThree/KidsWorld/blob/testing/log/test_results.log) to test our implementation.

+We deployed early and often to Heroku, changing our requirements for the project if necessary.

 - Provide an overview and description of your Source control process.